 Cats don’t like change.
 Our furry friends are creatures of habit who prefer their day-to-day lives to stay pretty consistent.
 For the past year, without travel or even commuting, many people have spent much of the year at home.
 But in the next few months, we hope to be going back to the office and on holiday.
 This opening up might be a welcome change for humans, but it could disturb and disquiet our cats.
-Checking on Mr Whiskers’ mood and welfare is more important than ever, especially as stress can lead to kitty behaviour and health problems such as cystitis.
-So what mood changes should you look out for?
+Checking on Mr Whiskers’ mood and welfare is more important than ever, especially as stress can lead to kitty behavior and health problems such as cystitis.
+So, what are the signs of an unhappy cat?
 Cat in a Flat find outs.

 How can I tell if my cat is happy?